Shalihotra: Text

 Shalihotra's principal work was a large treatise on the care and management of horses, the Shalihotra Samhita (encyclopedia of the physician Shalihotra) having some 12,000 shlokas in Sanskrit.
-It has been translated into Persian, Arabic, Tibetan and English languages.
-This work described equine and elephant anatomy, physiology, surgery and diseases with their curative and preventive measures.
+It has been translated into Iranian, Arabic, Tibetan and English and all languages.
+This work described horse and elephant anatomy, physiology, surgery and diseases with their curative and preventive measures.
 It elaborated on the body structures of different races of horses, and identified the structural details by which one can determine the age of a horse.
 Two other works, namely Asva-prashnsa and Asva-lakshana sastram are also attributed to Shalihotra.

 Some of the later authors have named their veterinary works after Shalihotra and others have based their work on his Samhita.
 Subsequent generations copied, revised and added to Shalihotra's text. one of these later texts is shown in the illustration above.
 Hence, the term "Shalihotra" refers to similar texts in a tradition.
 Muni Palkapya wrote Hasti Ayurveda, covering all aspects of elephant medicine.
 This book has four sections and 152 chapters, including the anatomy of elephants.
-During Mahabharata period, Nakula, author of the Ashva-chikitsa, was considered an equine expert, while Sahdeva was a specialist in cattle management.
+During Mahabharata period, Nakula, author of the Ashva-chikitsa, was considered an equine expert, while Sahadeva was a specialist in cattle management.

 Horses and elephants were vital assets in the never-ending warfare of the ancient world.
 Physicians treating human beings were also trained in the care of animals.
 Ancient Indian medical treatises such as those of Charaka, Sushruta and Harita contain chapters or references about the care of diseased, as well as healthy animals.

 Author

-Shalihotra and the sage Agnivesha may have been pupils of the same teacher; according to tradition, Bharadwaja's Ayurveda, the science of life, was first presented in text form by Agnivesha, in his book the Agnivesh tantra and later by Charaka (Charaka Samhita, encyclopedia of the physician Charaka).
-Others assert the great surgeon Acharya Sushruta, author of Sushruta Samhita (encyclopedia of the physician Sushruta), may have been Shalihotra's pupil.
+Shalihotra and the sage Agnivesha are pupils of the same teacher; according to tradition, Bharadvaja's Ayurveda, the science of life, was first presented in text form by Agnivesha, in his book Agnivesha Tantra and later by Charaka (Charaka Samhita, encyclopedia of the physician Charaka).
+Others say the great surgeon Sushruta, author of Sushruta Samhita (encyclopedia of the physician Sushruta), is Shalihotra's ally.